 A Few Insider Tips to Keep In Mind If You Plan to Attend the Quartzsite RV Show

-The Quartzsite RV Show welcomes an estimated 750,000 to one million visitors.
+The Quartzsite RV Show welcomes an estimated 750,000 to 1 million visitors.
 That’s a LOT of people.
-It can be pretty overwhelming, especially if you’re not accustomed to the show and don’t know what to expect.
-Here are a few tips to help you to navigate the show a little easier:
+It can be quite overwhelming, especially if you’re not accustomed to the show and aren’t familiar with what to expect.
+Here are a few tips to help you navigate the show a little more easily:

 Plan in Advance